IOLVIVEK/HOL-ASPNETAzureWebSitesVS2012/HOL.md

 	_Application published to Windows Azure_

-1. Go to **/Person** to verify that the Persons views are working as expected.
-You can try adding a new Person to verify it is successfully saved to the database.
+1. Go to **/Customer** to verify that the Customers views are working as expected.
+You can try adding a new Customer to verify it is successfully saved to the database.

 	![Application Running](Images/application-running.png?raw=true "Application Running")

-	_Add Person view_
+	_Add Customer view_

 ---